gbbns/gatsby.gbbns.co/src/writing/you.md

 We spent the next two hours talking at great length, and rather frankly, about what I&rsquo;d said to try and get to the bottom of things.
 Nothing was off the table &mdash; and I mean _nothing_ &mdash; obviously this helps when you know, trust and respect the other person.

 He asked me all kinds of questions.
-We talked about home life &mdash; finances, relationships, worries, arguments, how we (my wife and I) relax, how we talk to each other.
-We talked about work &mdash; what I enjoyed, what I didn&rsquo;t, what got me down, what got me excited.
+We talked about home life &mdash; finances, relationships, worries, arguments, how I relax; We talked about work &mdash; what I enjoyed, what I didn&rsquo;t, what got me down, what got me excited.
 He asked me why I said I was wanting to leave the company, he asked me why now.
 As I say, nothing was off the table.

 He then gave me &ldquo;homework&rdquo; and we left.